DataPro-M/Portfolio/README.md

 * **Input:** Kaggle: dataset of news articles
 * **Output:** a table with the titles of matched articles as well as the confidence score.

-The plagiarism tester is quite good at detecting "patch written" content!
+The article finder is quite good at detecting "patch written" content!
 Even if you copy and paste one of the articles from the database, modify a few words here and there, and possibly erase a few lines or paragraphs, the match score will still be practically flawless!

 <h3 style='text-align: center;'>